eclipse-ibeji/ibeji/README.md

 There are currently three demos: one that demonstrates the use of a property, one that demonstrates the use of a command and one that demonstrates the mixed use of properties and commands.

+The demos use config files and we have provided a templated version of each config file.
+These templates can be found in:

+- {repo-root-dir}/core/invehicle_digital_twin/template
+- {repo-root-dir}/samples/common/template

 The following instructions are for the demo for the use of a property.

 Steps: